krasny2k5/Intarsis/README.md

 - SAFE_filelist: File with full path to the SLC files to use.
 The zips must be uncompressed in \*SAFE folders.
 The SLC can be outside of processing folder.
 - pins.ll: File with the coordinates of the region of intererest.
 - batch_tops.config: file with interferogram parameters.
 You can modify it with the appropiate parameters for your site.

+Optional files
-- Intarsis.config: configuration file with some parameters for the automatization of the processing.
+- Intarsis.config: (recommended) configuration file with some parameters for the automatization of the processing.
+- orbits.list: list of orbit files.
+If it is not provided the gmtsar will download from ASF.
+But if the machine does not have Internet access or ASF server is down it can be provided and Intarsis will use.

 # Description of the routines:
 ## Intarsis_00_run_all